-Note: If the student's high school mathematics courses and/or the Mathematics Placement Test indicate a lack of readiness for calculus, the student will be placed in one of the following precalculus sequences: MATH 1470; or MATH 1170 and MATH 1180; or MATH 1170 and MATH 1470.
+Note: If the student's high school mathematics courses and/or the Mathematics Placement Test indicate a lack of readiness for calculus, the student will be placed in one of the following precalculus sequences: MATH 1470; or MATH 1170 and MATH 1470.
 Students who need to take more than one course in preparation for calculus may not be able to complete this program without exceeding 120 credits.

-- MATH 2210 Discrete Mathematics (4 credits) - MATH 2471 Calculus I (5 credits)
+- MATH 2210 Discrete Mathematics (4 credits)

+- MATH 2471 Calculus I (5 credits)

 - MATH 2472 Calculus II (5 credits)

 - MATH 2480 Multivariable Calculus (4 credits)

 - MATH 3310 Linear Algebra (4 credits)